+Luuca LIOIT IVIII IOI

+Educat ion Minor 20 hrs
-20 credit hours.
-This minor is offered in the following modalities: traditional only.

-NOTE: This minor is recommended for students seeking to understand and develop competencies in the field of education, but not seeking teacher certification.
-This minor does not lead to teacher certification within the State of Texas.
-Students seeking certification should see the Chair of the College of Education regarding programs that can lead to teacher certification.
+seeking to understa s offered in the following modalities: traditional only.
+This minor is recommended for stud and and develop competencies in the field of education, but not seeking teacher certifica Indicated the state of Texas.
+Students seeking certification should see tion.
+This

+Director r of the Colle ege of Education regarding programs that can lead to teacher certification.

-- EDU 1201 Introduction to Education - EDU 2310 Introduction to Exceptional Learners - EDU 2343 Education Psychology - EDU 2320 Teaching Culturally & Linguistically Diverse Students - EDU 3311 Teaching Strategies and Assessment - EDU 2323 Educational Technology - EDU 3340 Societal Relations and Classroom Management
+EDU 1201 Introduction to Education 2 hrs

+EDU 2310 Introduction to Exceptional Learners 3 hrs

+EDU 2343 Education Psychology 3 hrs

+EDU 2320 Teaching Culturally and Linguistically Diverse Students 3 hrs EDU 3311 Teaching Strategies and Assessment 3 hrs EDU 2323 Educational Technology 3 hrs EDU 3340 Societal Relations and Classroom Management 3 hrs